 How Strawberries Grow…

-Your plants will produce better if you make sure not to let more than three runners root.
+Your plants will produce better if you make sure not to let more than three runners per mother plant root.
 We will talk more about this later.

-Within the June-bearing verities, plants are classified into Early Season, Mid Season, and Late Season.
+Within the June-bearing varieties, plants are classified as Early Season, Mid Season, or Late Season.
 This allows us to extend the harvest a little bit by choosing a few plants from each category.